sector-f/admiral/README.md

 #### path

 `path` is the only required entry for a script.
-This will normally be a string, such as `path = "workspaces.sh"`.
+This will normally be a string, such as `path = "mpd.sh"`.
 If arguments need to be passed, it is done using an array, as shown above.
 If an array is used, the first item in it is the path to the script/command, and additional items in the array are the arguments passed to it.